mantidproject/documents/Design/Documentation/Documentation.md

     - insert a screenshot link
 * `summary`:
     - insert summary text by creating an algorithm object and grabbing the text from it
-* `aliases`:
+* `alias`:
-    - if there are any aliases then the additional names are inserted here otherwise the section is left out
+    - if there is an alias then the additional name is inserted here otherwise the section is left out
 * `usage`:
     - this may not stay as a directive if we decide to stop auto-generating usages.
 If we keep them then it will insert a syntax-highlighted code example
 * `properties`: